 In response to these mysteries, we are called to live out the two greatest commandments: to love the Lord our God with all our heart, soul, mind and strength; and to love our neighbor as ourselves.
 Thus, the Christian response to these mysteries of God is joyful submission to lordship of Jesus Christ in all things.

 As a part of the Reformed tradition, we trace our heritage to the events of the Protestant Reformation, and the particularly the teachings of such people as John Calvin and John Knox.
 We are the church reformed, always being reformed according to the Word of God.

-Our church government is structured around the office of elder (or in the Greek, presbuteros).
+This simply describes our church government, which is structured around the office of elder (or in the Greek, presbuteros).

-- As members of the Presbyterian Church (U.S.A.), "we receive and adopt the essential tenets of the Reformed faith as expressed in the confessions of our Church as authentic and reliable expositions of what Scripture leads us to believe and do, and [are] instructed and led by those confessions as [we] lead the people of God."
-To read these confessions, visit the following link: Presbyterian Creedal Standards.
+As members of the Presbyterian Church (U.S.A.), "we receive and adopt the essential tenets of the Reformed faith as expressed in the confessions of our Church as authentic and reliable expositions of what Scripture leads us to believe and do, and [are] instructed and led by those confessions as [we] lead the people of God."
+To read these confessions, visit the following link: Book of Confessions.